 Warner leaves to cherish his memories two sons, Wendell Parks (Joyce Conyers), Temple Hills, Maryland, Randall (Necie) Parks, Raleigh, North Carolina, one special nephew and Caretaker, Brooks Parks, Jr., one daughter-in-law, Doris Parks, six grandchildren, six great-grandchildren and a host of nieces and nephews.

-To send flowers to Warner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Warner E. Parks, please visit our floral store.